cwarden45/DTC_Scripts/Genos_Exome/README.md

 Also, if you are comfortable modifying Python code, you can use `filter_variants_GATK.py` to filter for on-target variants (such as the RefSeq CDS regions downloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables) in the 1st step).

+If comparing variants, please keep in mind that freebayes has a different format to represent indels.
+So, if you are looking for exact matches between .vcf files, indel concordance with GATK / VarScan will be underestimated.

 ### Other Notes ###

 Unless specified differently above, I used scripts / strategies described in the main [Veritas WGS](https://github.com/cwarden45/DTC_Scripts) page.